News and Events

 Enjoy a concert of Motor City Music at 7 p.m.
 Oct.
 29 in the Peter White Public Library Community Room.
 The concert will feature blues, jazz, pop, R&B, motown, soul and more by Dave Zeigner, Paul Neumann, Derrell Syria and Gary Parkkonen.

 Learn more about today's Detroit with a panel discussion to be held on Nov.
-10 at 7 p.m. (location to be announced).
+10 at 7 p.m. at the NMU University Center Brule Room.
 Featuring Glenn Stevens, Vice President of MICHauto, Detroit Regional Chamber, Carter Wilson, NMU Political Science Department Head and expert on poverty in Detroit and race relations, and Mary Zatina, Senior Vice President, Government Relations & Corporate Communications for Oakwood Healthcare, which oversees four Detroit-area hospitals and outpatient sites serving nearly one-million people; and founding member of the Arab-American Women's Business Council.
 Moderated by Frida Waara, explorer and filmmaker.